Can A Toyota Tacoma Pull A Camper? Tacoma Towing Camper Guide

 Draw-Tite 75238 Class IV Max-Frame Receiver (with 2" Square Receiver Tube Opening) , black

-• 2 inch square receiver tube opening and solid all-welded construction for maximum strength and durability
+• CUSTOM DESIGNS: Draw-Tite Class 4 trailer hitch tow packages are custom built according to manufacturer specifications to ensure a perfect fit with 2 inch square receiver tube opening and solid all-welded construction for maximum strength and durability

 A Toyota Tacoma trailer hitch wiring harness runs between $50-$75.